 - Finding the most appropriate course of action for detox.
 Eliminating the chances of relapse is critical during detox in order to achieve long-term recovery.
 This portion of recovery is the first and often most critical step toward sobriety.

 - Appropriate treatment after detox is the next stage in recovering from substance abuse disorder.
 Depending on the severity of the situation, participating in the right level of treatment leads to the most favorable outcome for individuals seeking recovery.
 One of several forms of inpatient or outpatient treatment will lead to proper education regarding substance abuse disorder.

-- Finally, the best aftercare options are continued attention toward recovery, including being proactive regarding mental health and attending counseling sessions.
+- Finally, the best aftercare options are continued attention toward recovery, including being proactive regarding and attending counseling sessions.

-At Icarus Behavioral Health, we specialize in all of the elements of recovery mentioned above, following detox at an outside facility (we can refer you or your loved one).
+At Icarus, we specialize in the elements of effective, evidence-based treatment for crack cocaine.
 Our holistic approach to treatment and our staff’s vast knowledge and compassionate disposition promote an atmosphere that’s conducive to recovery.

-We encourage you to direct any questions or concerns to one of our admissions specialists, who they’re waiting to provide you with more information regarding our intake process.
-With help from the right individuals and a proactive attitude toward recovery, there’s no doubt that long-term recovery is in your future.
+We encourage you to direct any questions or concerns to one of our admissions specialists, who are waiting to provide you with more information regarding our intake process.
+With help from the right individuals and a proactive approach, Icarus New Mexico provides a solid foundation for long-term recovery.

 Reach out now for a confidential consultation, and get options for yourself or a loved one today!